Drop (music)

 A drop or beat drop in music, made popular by electronic dance music (EDM) styles, is a point in a music track where a sudden change of rhythm or bass line occurs, which is preceded by a build-up section and break.
+The drop is the loudest portion of an EDM song.

 Originating from disco and 1970s rock, drops are found in genres such as EDM, trap, hip-hop, K-pop and country.
 With the aid of music production applications, drops can vary in instrumentation and sound.
-Electronic instruments and tools for making drops include oscillating synthesizers, vocal samples, a drum beat, and basslines.
+Electronic instruments and tools for making drops include synthesizers, vocal samples, a drum beat, and basslines.

 Certain drops can include a "beat-up" (so-named because it is a point where the volume of the foundational kick drum beat is increased, after it has been faded down during a break or buildup) and "climax" (a single, striking drop done late in the track).
 There are also types of drops which deviate from the standard, such as "anti-drops" (songs in which the chorus is more minimal than the build-up) and consecutive "superseding-drops".

 History

 The drop "...grew out of '70s rock".
 A subtype of the drop, the bass drop, was used in the Miami bass subgenre of hip hop music in the 1980s.
-The bass drop was produced using the Roland TR-808's deep drum machine kick drum sound.
-Since then, the TR-808 bass drop has been incorporated into a number electronic dance music genres, either produced by a TR-808 or using a sample of a TR-808 bass drop.
+The bass drop was produced using the Roland TR-808's drum machine kick drum deep sound.
+Since then, the TR-808 bass drop has been incorporated into a number of electronic dance music genres, either produced by a TR-808 or using a sample of a TR-808 bass drop.
 The EDM drop has continued to evolve over time, circulating through different sub-genres.